 - No grains, gluten, dairy, soy, sugar, alcohol, legumes, or specific additives

 - No snacking

-I wish I could say that explaining this to the kids was quick, easy and painless, but it wasn’t.
+I wish I could say that explaining this to the kids was quick, easy, and painless, but it wasn’t.
 It’s not like I’m expecting them to know what all these things are.
-They’re 8 and 10 and pretty smart, but even some adults have never heard of the word legume, don’t know that vanilla extract is 99.9% alcohol, that corn is a grain (not a vegetable) and that something doesn’t have to be labeled gluten-free to actually be gluten-free (hello fruits and vegetables!).
+They were 8 and 10 and pretty smart, but even some adults have never heard of the word legume, don’t know that vanilla extract is 99.9% alcohol, that corn is a grain (not a vegetable), and that something doesn’t have to be labeled gluten-free to actually be gluten-free (hello fruits and vegetables!).